 Alice started stand-up in Austria in 2016 after winning an award (“Grazer Kleinkunstvogel”).
 She has been featured on a few TV shows in Germany (WDR, Comedy Central), and moved to Los Angeles where she started doing comedy in English.
 In 2010 Frick moved to London where she has set up her own comedy night, with an all-female line-up, called: “Laughing Labia” to redress the gender balance on stage and support female comedians.
-This show has been a sell-out show and is now also available as a podcast.
+This show has been a sell-out show and has also been available as a podcast for one season.

-Frick has been seen live on stage at for example: Komedia (Brighton), The Bill Murray (London), L-Fest Main Stage, Sziget Festival (Hungary), Frog and Bucket (Manchester) Comedy Store (Los Angeles), Quatsch Comedy Club (Germany), Diva Literary Festival (Birmingham), London Pride, Coventry Pride, Brighton Pride, Host of the European Lesbian Conference, Edinburgh Fringe Festival, Brighton Fringe Festival, Leicester Comedy Festival, and a few Austrian basements.
+Frick has written and performed five solo shows “Lesson Learned”, “Hollywood, half of the whole truth”, “Joke”, “What the Frick”, “A Frickin’ Crazy Year” and has been seen live on stage at for example; Komedia (Brighton), The Bill Murray (London), L-Fest Main Stage, Sziget Festival (Hungary), Frog and Bucket (Manchester) Comedy Store (Los Angeles), Quatsch Comedy Club (Germany), Diva Literary Festival (Birmingham), London Pride, Coventry Pride, Brighton Pride, Host of the European Lesbian Conference, Edinburgh Fringe Festival, Brighton Fringe Festival, Leicester Comedy Festival, and a few Austrian basements.